Kroger (NYSE:KR) Issues FY25 Earnings Guidance

-Kroger (NYSE:KR – Get Free Report) issued an update on its FY25 earnings guidance on Thursday morning.
+Kroger (NYSE:KR – Get Free Report) updated its FY25 earnings guidance on Thursday.
 The company provided EPS guidance of $4.30-4.50 for the period, compared to the consensus EPS estimate of $4.44.

-Kroger (NYSE:KR – Get Free Report) last released its earnings results on Thursday, June 20th.
+Kroger (NYSE:KR – Get Free Report) last posted its quarterly earnings results on Thursday, June 20th.
 The company reported $1.43 earnings per share for the quarter, topping the consensus estimate of $1.33 by $0.10.
+The company had revenue of $45.27 billion during the quarter, compared to the consensus estimate of $44.86 billion.
 Kroger had a return on equity of 31.44% and a net margin of 1.44%.
-The firm had revenue of $45.27 billion during the quarter, compared to analysts’ expectations of $44.86 billion.
-During the same period in the prior year, the company earned $1.51 earnings per share.
-The company’s quarterly revenue was up .2% on a year-over-year basis.
-On average, research analysts anticipate that Kroger will post 4.43 EPS for the current fiscal year.
+The firm’s quarterly revenue was up .2% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $1.51 EPS.
+As a group, equities research analysts predict that Kroger will post 4.43 earnings per share for the current year.

 About Kroger